Fancy an Ice Cream in Provence? Our Top Picks

 Ice cream is exquisite.
 What a pity it isn’t illegal. ~ Voltaire*

-Susan Gish writes for Aixcentric: Sam and I had a really tough assignment over the summer doing the research for this article (she said sarcastically).
-But someone has to do it, so instead of worrying about getting rid of those post confinement calories, we only ate a salad the days we indulged in double scoops of ice cream.
+Susan Gish writes: Sam and I had a really tough assignment over the summer doing the research for this article (she said sarcastically).
+But someone has to do it, so instead of worrying about getting rid of those post-confinement calories, we only ate a salad on the days we indulged in double scoops of ice cream.
 (Ha – don’t you believe that!).
-Susan and Sam tested (and re-tested) ice cream from several vendors to arrive at their list of favourites.
+Susan and Sam tested (and re-tested) ice cream from several vendors to arrive at their favourites list.
 The following list continues to evolve.

 Ice Cream in Aix-en-Provence